-If the PHA verifies an upcoming increase or decrease in income, annual income will be calculated by applying each income amount to the appropriate part of the 12-month period.
+If the PHA verifies an upcoming increase or decrease in income, annual income will be calculated-projected by applying each income amount to the appropriate part of the 12month period.

-Example: An employer reports that a full-time employee who has been receiving \$8/hour will begin to receive \$8.25/hour in the eighth week after the effective date of the reexamination.
-In such a case the PHA would calculate annual income as follows: $(\$8/hour \times 40 \text{ hours} \times 7 \text{ weeks}) + (\$8.25 \times 40 \text{ hours} \times 45 \text{ weeks}).$
+Example: An employer reports that a full-time employee who has been receiving \$/hour will begin to receive \$.25/hour in the eighth week after the effective date of the new admission or interim reexamination.
+In such a case the PHA would calculate annual income as follows: (\$/hour × 40 hours × 7 weeks) + (\$.25 × 40 hours × 45 weeks).

 The family may present information that demonstrates that implementing a change before its effective date would create a hardship for the family.
-In such cases the PHA will calculate annual income using current circumstances and then require an interim reexamination when the change actually occurs.
-This requirement will be imposed even if the PHA's policy on reexaminations does not require interim reexaminations for other types of changes.
+In such cases the PHA will calculate annual income using current circumstances and then, should the change in income require the PHA to conduct an interim reexamination, conduct an interim reexamination in accordance with PHA policy in Chapter 9. require an interimreexamination when the change actually occurs.
+This requirement will be imposed even if the PHA's policy on reexaminations does not require interim reexaminations for othertypes of changes.